o-power/new-car-registrations/README.md

 The CSS was checked using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 This returned one error which said the property "r" does not exist.
 However, "r" is a property of the circle svg.

 The website was tested on Chrome and Firefox.
-As the project requirements do not require a data dashboard to be responsive, the website was only tested to load on mobile devices and not to be responsive.
+As the project requirements do not require a data dashboard to be responsive, it was just tested that the website loaded on mobile devices.

+The website was also tested on Internet Explorer 11.
+The charts did not display in this browser.

 The links in the Data Sources section were checked to ensure they were working and opening in new tabs.